manuGil/online-core/docs/source/layout.rst

 This is an image with no caption.

 .. image:: _static/img/qgis310.png
+   :align: center

 This is a figure: an image plus a caption.
+Use always with images describing processing steps or activities and add a meaningful caption.

 .. figure:: _static/img/fig1.png
    :alt: map to buried treasure
+   :figclass: align-center

-   This the caption for this figure.
+   This the caption for this figure without a period

 Tables